Fantasmic! Sunset Boulevard Disney’s Hollywood Studios

 Finally, a celebratory atmosphere prevails amid a flurry of fireworks.
 Beloved Disney characters glide past the audience aboard the Steamboat Willie River Boat, as Fantasmic! concludes with a triumphant Mickey rejoicing at his victory over evil.

-Fantasmic! is a 25-minute show, usually presented two or three nights a week with times varying based on park hours.
+Fantasmic! is a 25-minute show, usually presented nightly with times varying based on park hours.
 During the holidays and peak season, the show is often performed twice per night.
 If possible, take advantage of the second showing of Fantasmic!
 It’s typically much easier to get a seat.

 Due to its popularity, you should arrive at the amphitheater at least one hour before showtime, particularly during busy seasons.
+(Unless you are using a FastPass.)
 Doors usually open about two hours before the first show of the night.
 There are concession stands located at the rear of the Fantasmic! amphitheater – many folks choose to buy food there and eat dinner in their seats while they wait for Fantasmic! to begin.

 Several restaurants (Hollywood Brown Derby, Mama Melrose’s Ristorante Italiano and Hollywood & Vine) offer a Fantasmic!
 Dinner Package.
-Diners at these restaurants receive a pass that guarantees them a seat at one of the Fantasmic! performances, as long as they enter the theater 1/2-hour prior to show time.
+Diners at these restaurants receive a pass that guarantees them a seat at one of the Fantasmic! performances, as long as they enter the theater on the time printed on their package ticket (usually 1/2 hour early).
 For details on this package, read the Fantasmic Dinner Package FAQ.
 This plan works really well, especially if you don’t like to waste time waiting to see a show or have children who would have trouble sitting in one place for an hour or more before the show started.

 A Fantasmic!
 Dessert & VIP Viewing Experience is also available on select evenings.
 This event takes place at the Fantasmic! theater, where you pick up your desserts and beverages (alcoholic version available for Guests 21 and older).
 Guests are then directed to a VIP reserved seating area.
 This experience is only available for the first show of Fantasmic! and reservation times range from 90 minutes prior to 45 minutes prior to the show.